 - Skate Canada/Insurance/Administration Fee

-This program for skaters ages 6 or older or who have completed the PreCanSkate program.
+This program for skaters ages 6 or older or who have completed the PreCanSkate program and can get up on their own.

 - Program fees